 If we ask managers to maximize value, can the corporation also be a good citizen?
 Won't the managers be tempted to try unethical or illegal financial tricks?
-They may sometimes be tempted, but wise managers realize that such tricks are not just dishonest; they almost always destroy value, not increase it.
-More challenging are the gray areas where the line between ethical and unethical financial actions is hard to draw.
+They sometimes may be tempted, but wise managers realize that such tricks are not just dishonest; they almost always destroy value, not increase it.
+More challenging for the financial manager are the gray areas where the line between ethical and unethical financial actions is hard to draw.